kevin49999/CARAssetsAnalyzer/README.md

 https://github.com/tinymind/LSUnusedResources - for finding unused assets in your Xcode project, which is what I was trying to do in the first place (find unused + large assets)

-I also wanted to see all the images from my project with size info and show how they would appear on device without constraints.
+I wanted to see all the images from my project with size info and show how they would appear on device without constraints.

 ## How To